-Big data analytics help organizations use data to explore both new and improvement opportunities.
+Analyzing big data enables organizations to discover new opportunities and improve existing ones.
 Whichever cloud data platform you choose, there are two data storage technologies you will want to understand.

-This post will define what a data warehouse and data lake are, how they work, and their differences.
-By the end, you’ll have enough information to decide which data solution to go with for your big data strategy.
+We will define what a data warehouse and data lake are, how they work, and what the differences are.
+By the end, you’ll have enough information to decide which data solution to go with to extract value from your data.

 What Are The Different Types Of Data?